KatieMikhaltsova/Swimmer/README.md

-Simple 3dgame using the UnrealEngine4 (Blueprints).
+Simple game using the UnrealEngine4 (Blueprints).

 Implemented: